Zopo Speed 7

 Overall, I would call the processing as good.
 The only thing that bothered me a bit was the bigger Bezel.
 On the pictures it looks really very narrow, but if you turn on the display you can see that it is a bit bigger.

-At the highest brightness level, the Zopo Speed 7 can sit well ahead of the Nexus 5.
-The brightness of this is really phenomenal.
-With regard to the colors, both smartphones give nothing and are comparably strong and lively.
-Only the shade of red is the Zopo Speed 7 rather orange.
+At the highest brightness level, the Zopo Speed 7 can sit a distance in front of the Nexus 5.
+The brightness of the is really phenomenal.
+In terms of colors, both smartphones don’t give one another and are comparatively strong and lively.
+Only the red shade of the Zopo Speed 7 is more orange.
 The contrast ratio is good and corresponds to that of a conventional IPS display.
-I would say that the viewing angle stability is very good and far exceeds that of a Nexus 5.
+I would describe the viewing angle stability as very good and far exceeds that of a Nexus 5.

-The Zopo Speed 7 uses a Mediatek MT6753 octa-core processor with 1.3GHz.
-Why the manufacturer advertises here with 1.5GHz is a mystery to me, since the processor according to CPU-Z with a maximum of 1.3GHz runs.
-The graphics chipset is a Mali T720.
+The Zopo Speed 7 uses a Mediatek MT6753 Octa-Core processor with 1.3GHz.
+Why the manufacturer advertises here with 1.5GHz is a mystery to me, as the processor runs at a maximum of 1.3GHz according to CPU-Z. The graphics chipset is a Mali T720.
 In addition, 3GB RAM are installed.
-As you can imagine, this hardware is enough to make a right fast overall system.
+As you can imagine, this hardware is enough to put together a really fast overall system.
 Multitasking and computationally intensive games are no problem for the Zopo Speed 7.
 Here are the results of individual benchmarks:

 Like many manufacturers, Zopo also uses a custom UI, the Zopo Z-UI based on Android 5.1 Lollipop.
 Here you should not be scared.
 The Z-UI is very strongly based on the Android stick.
 Only the icons have been adjusted slightly, additional third-party apps have been installed and the settings menu offers a few additional functions.